hongxinli/Dijit-Tree-CheckBox/Store.md

 									  }
 									});

-See also <strong>cbtree/demos/store/tree11.html</strong> for an alternative way of registring a custom data handler.

-If you need to convert any legacy <strong>dojo/data/ItemFileReadStore</strong> formatted data consider to following example using the ifrsHandler.
+If you need to convert any legacy **dojo/data/ItemFileReadStore** formatted data consider to following example using the ifrsHandler.

 	require(["cbtree/store/ObjectStore",		 // Eventable Object Store with Hierarchy